DmxLarchey/Kruskal-Veldman/README.md

 It contains a detailed constructive/inductive account of Wim Veldman's intuitionistic proofs of
 Higman's and Kruskal tree theorems \[1\].
-The result can be stated as follows:
+The main result established here can be stated as follows:
 ```coq
 Variables (A : Type) (k : nat) (X : nat → rel₁ A) (R : nat → rel₂ A).